CURRENCIES: Dollar Strengthens Further As Economic Data Beats Expectations

 ADVERTISEMENT

-The U.S. currency also continues to benefit from abating fears about a nuclear war between the U.S. and North Korea.
-Tensions eased further on Tuesday after North Korean leader Kim Jong Un decided not to launch a threatened missile attack on U.S. territory Guam (http://www.marketwatch.com/story/north-korea-steps-back-from-plan-to-launch-missiles-at-guam-2017-08-14), according to state media.
+The U.S. currency also continues to benefit from abating fears about a military showdown between the U.S. and North Korea.
+Tensions eased further on Tuesday after North Korean leader Kim Jong Un decided not to launch a missile attack on U.S. territory Guam (http://www.marketwatch.com/story/north-korea-steps-back-from-plan-to-launch-missiles-at-guam-2017-08-14), according to state media.

-The pound, on the other hand, tumbled on Tuesday after U.K. inflation came in softer than expected and quelled speculation the Bank of England would soon raise interest rates.
+The pound, on the other hand, tumbled on Tuesday after U.K. inflation came in softer than expected, quelling some concern that the Bank of England would soon raise interest rates.

 The downbeat mood came after the Office for National Statistics said British inflation remained unchanged at 2.6% in July (http://www.marketwatch.com/story/uk-consumer-inflation-remains-at-26-in-july-2017-08-15).
 Analysts had expected a 2.7% reading.
 Consumer prices in the U.K. have moved rapidly higher since the Brexit referendum in June last year, as the drop in sterling has made imported products more expensive.